|A very fulfilling recipe that's so fun to prepare|

 3 cups boiling water

-Begin boiling 3 cups of water, in a medium saucepan.
+Begin by boiling 3 cups of water in a medium saucepan.

 Meanwhile, remove stems from fireweed, reserving just petal shoots.
 Gently rinse all blossoms in colander with cold tap water.